AshGovender/ENG/README.md

 ![](/assets/img/Back.PNG)

 ## Problem Statement
-Backorders at a paint company was resulting in 50 million rands loss of revenue.
+Backorders at the company I worked for was resulting in 50 million rands loss of revenue.
 This was also resulting in poor customer satisfaction and poor service levels.
-With impending market share competition, this needs to be resolved to ensure mainteanance and further entry into the market.
+With impending market share competition, this needs to be resolved to ensure maintenance and further entry into the market.

 ## Task/Action
 As part of my positions as process engineer, I worked with the head of supply chain as project lead to employ the DMAIC methadology to reduce backorders through identification and mitigation of pertinent issues.
 The tools below were used: